domm/CtrlO-Crypt-XkcdPassword/README.md

-`CtrlO::Crypt::XkcdPassword` generates a random password using the algorithm suggested in [https://xkcd.com/936/](https://xkcd.com/936/): It selects 4 words from a curated list of words and combines them into a hopefully easy to remember password.
+`CtrlO::Crypt::XkcdPassword` generates a random password using the algorithm suggested in [https://xkcd.com/936/](https://xkcd.com/936/): It selects 4 words from a curated list of words and combines them into a hopefully easy to remember password (actually a passphrase, but we're all trying to getting things done, so who cares..).

-But [https://xkcd.com/927/](https://xkcd.com/927/) also applies to this module, as there are already a lot of modules on CPAN also implementing [https://xkcd.com/936/](https://xkcd.com/936/).
-We still wrote a new one, mainly because we wanted to use a strong source of entropy.
+But [https://xkcd.com/927/](https://xkcd.com/927/) also applies to this module, as there are already a lot of modules on CPAN implementing [https://xkcd.com/936/](https://xkcd.com/936/).
+We still wrote a new one, mainly because we wanted to use a strong source of entropy and a fine-tuned word list.

 # METHODS